 There are a number of great places to eat on Nantucket.
 Check out the Nautilus, Straight Wharf, Cru, or Charlie Noble restaurants.
 Check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge for dessert.

 There are a number of great places to stay on the island, but the hotels are expensive.
 If you are looking for a luxury experience, head to The White Elephant.
 This historic hotel has graced Nantucket’s waterfront since the 1920s.

 Located further inland, 76 Main occupies the former home of a ship captain.
 The Wauwinet Nantucket is situated between the Atlantic Ocean and Nantucket Bay.
 It is an adults-only hotel perfect for a romantic getaway.

 The best time to visit the island is during the summer.
 The temperatures are warm, and the island is bustling with people.
 There are a number of events and festivals that take place during the summer months, as well as plenty of activities to keep you busy.

-The island can get quite congested during the summer months, as it is a popular tourist destination.
+The island can get quite congested during the summer, as it is a popular tourist destination.
 If you are looking for a more peaceful experience, we recommend visiting during the shoulder months of March and April or September and October.